 The continuously optimised rationalisation of the routes helps to reduce the straddle carriers’ diesel consumption relative to the volume of containers moved.
 For almost 20 years, it has increasingly been a priority of HHLA to reduce the fuel consumption and greenhouse gas emissions of its straddle carrier fleet in real terms.

 The general increase in environmental awareness in the 21st century has resulted in ever more stringent exhaust gas standards for diesel vehicles in Europe.
 For manufacturers, this meant they had to offer their customers more economical and environmentally friendly straddle carriers.

-The average consumption for the entire vehicle fleet comprising around 130 straddle carriers of different ages has also fallen – from 29 litres in 2005 to less than 23 in 2019.
+The average consumption for the entire vehicle fleet comprising around 130 straddle carriers of different ages has also fallen – from 29 litres in 2005 to 19 in 2021.

 The old diesel engines consumed 32 to 38 litres of fuel per operating hour.
 In 2005, HHLA made another developmental leap, recalls Thea Tegge, who has been responsible for procuring straddle carriers at HHLA for many years.
 "The first diesel-electric straddle carriers, whose electric engines were fed by diesel generators and took over the job of diesel and hydraulic motors, came into operation.
 Using this equipment enabled the reduction of fuel consumption to 20 to 24 litres per hour.
 Further development of the diesel-electric drive system made it possible to reduce consumption to about 19 litres per hour."